Standard Shipping in the US. For International Shipping, Customs and Tariffs may App

 A chainsaw chain tooth, or cutter, works similarly to a wood planer, removing thin shavings of wood.
 Each chain tooth has a depth adjustment mechanism, commonly called depth gauges, rakers, or drags, which determines the thickness of the shaving.

 Depth gauges are typically set to 0.025 inches (25 thou).
 Ensuring uniform depth gauge height across all teeth optimizes cutting performance.
-Variations in depth gauge height result in uneven cutting, and reduced efficiency.
-For consistent results, cut all teeth to the same length before adjusting depth gauges.

 Chains bog or slow down when the energy required to remove wood approaches the engine's power output.
 Factors contributing to bogging include: